Hafsa-Malik/Virtual-Painter--OpenCV-/README.md

 ## Usage

-1. Run the `colorPicker.py` script to select the marker color HSV values `python colorPicker.py`.
+1. Run the `colorPicker.py` script to select the marker color HSV values: `python colorPicker.py`.
 Hold the marker infront of webcam and adjust trackbars until only the desired color is visible on the binary mask.
 Copy the HSV values and add them to `myColors` list as a new sub-list.
 Also add the corresponding BGR color which will be rendered on the canvas when these HSV values are detected in `myColorValues`.

-2. Run the `virtualpainter.py` script `python colorPicker.py`.
+2. Run the `virtualpainter.py` script: `python virtualPainter.py`.
 The webcam feed will open, displaying the real-time video stream.

 3. Hold the marker in front of the camera and start drawing.
-The application will track the marker's movement and render colored circles on the screen accordingly.
+The application will track the marker's movement and render colored circles onto the screen accordingly.

 4. Press the 'x' key to exit the application.